Trails for Paddling, Hiking, and Biking

 Paved.
 Connects Lake Street Beach and Marquette Beach.
 Extensive views of wetlands and open dunes, with peeks of Lake Michigan.

-There is trailhead at the east end of the Lake Street Beach parking lot and from the west end of Marquette Park beach parking lots.
-Connects to the Lake Street Bike Path.
+There is trailhead at the west end of Marquette Park beach parking lot, to the east end of the Lake Street Beach parking lot where it connects to the Lake Street Bike Path.

 Take any of the sandy paths north of the paved trail to access the beach.
 This fun trail is easy to walk, or bicycle between two beach areas.